otr4j/otrv4/otrv4.md

 This protocol specification is a draft.
 It's currently under constant revision.
 ```

-`FIXME consider that i, j, k control the ratchet, and also we rely on i, k for determining the authenticator.
+> FIXME consider that i, j, k control the ratchet, and also we rely on i, k for determining the authenticator.
 We need to be aware that the authenticator can be verified only after ratcheting.
-Therefore, ratcheting must be reversible (or predictive) otherwise we cannot mitigate false/fabricated messages.`
+Therefore, ratcheting must be reversible (or predictive) otherwise we cannot mitigate false/fabricated messages.

-`TODO existing problem: encoding to be used within message payload is unaddressed.
+> TODO existing problem: encoding to be used within message payload is unaddressed.
 The result is that some chat protocols, which might support multiple formats, take an arbitrary decision.
-In addition, some of these protocols do support indicating the format, e.g. by MIME type, but this holds for the raw transport layer, i.e. the transport over which the OTR-encoded message travels.`
+In addition, some of these protocols do support indicating the format, e.g. by MIME type, but this holds for the raw transport layer, i.e. the transport over which the OTR-encoded message travels.

-`TODO Phi+ does not describe how the Phi value should be extended with transport protocol specific values to be verified.`
+> REMARK Phi+ does not describe how the Phi value should be extended with transport protocol specific values to be verified.

 This document describes version 4 of the Off-the-Record Messaging protocol.
 OTR version 4 (OTRv4) provides better deniability properties by the use of a